Introduction

 - The Textus Receptus tradition

-- Foreign and English Protestant translations
+- Foreign and English Protestant translation versions

 - The King James Bible (1611) — pure and perfect